TOPIA

 2016: Election Year

-Fake news articles got 8.7M shares—more than real news.
+Fake news articles receive 8.7M shares outcompeting real news.

 Foreign interference (e.g., Russian bots) influences U.S. voters.

-Social media companies start facing public scrutiny, but little action is taken.
+Social media companies start facing public scrutiny from Congress and advocacy groups, but little action is taken to resolve the spread of misinformation.

 2020: The pandemic